 HARMONY1/2/3 VOLUME Sets the volume of the first (lowest), second, and third (highest) harmony notes.
 HARMONY1/2/3 PAN Specifies the stereo (pan) position of the first (lowest), second, and third (highest) harmony notes.
-Random The stereo position of the sound will change randomly whenever the keyboard is played.
-This is effective when the Harmony mode (page 169) is set to "VOCODER" or "CHORDAL."
-L63>R - C - L <r63 a="" l63="" of="" setting="">R pans the sound hard left, while C is at cen-</r63> ter, and L <r63 at="" hard="" is="" right.<="" th=""></r63> HARMONY1/2/3 DETUNE Detunes the first (lowest), second, and third (highest) harmony notes by the specified number of cents.
+Random The stereo position of the sound will change randomly when- ever the keyboard is played.
+This is effective when the Har- mony mode (page 173) is set to "VOCODER" or "CHORDAL."
+L63>R - C - L <r63 A setting of L63>R pans the sound hard left, while C is at cen- ter, and L<r63 at="" hard="" is="" right.<="" td=""></r63></r63 HARMONY1/2/3 DETUNE Detunes the first (lowest), second, and third (highest) harmony notes by the specified number of cents.
 PITCH TO NOTE When this is set to "ON," you can "play" the voices of the instrument with your voice.
 (The instrument tracks the pitch of your voice and converts it to note data for the tone generator.
-Keep in mind, however, that dynamic changes in your voice do not affect the volume of the tone generator.)
+Keep ir mind, however, that dynamic changes in your voice do not affect the volume of the tone generator.)
 PITCH TO NOTE PART Determines which of the instrument parts will be controlled by the lead vocal when the Pitch to Note parameter is "ON."